nicholashanoian/nicholashanoian.github.io/about.md

 March 2019: spotted on TV playing trumpet in the UVM pep band at March Madness.

-![Skiing in New Hampshire](/assets/images/skiing.jpg) Jaunary 2019: skiing with friends at Black Mountain in New Hampshire.
+![Skiing in New Hampshire](/assets/images/skiing.jpg) February 2019: getting some air at Sugarbush in Warren, VT.

 ![Hiking Camel's Hump](/assets/images/headshot.jpg)